 This story is atmospheric and chilling from the very start, seen through the eyes of the hunter and the hunted, it gives both angles an interesting slant.
 Set against the backdrop of snowy mountains and woods, I found this story to be gripping with the dual narrative as well as the perspective of Madison’s captor.
 A story of innocence and survival, ‘The Child Finder’ is a quietly, disturbing story that was impossible to put down.

-You can buy The Girl Before from Amazon and is available to buy from good bookshops.
+You can buy The Child Finder from Amazon and is available to buy from good bookshops.